ministryofjustice/find-moj-data/lib/datahub-client/README.md

-# Data platform catalogue
+# Datahub client for Find MOJ Data

-This library is part of the Ministry of Justice data platform.
+This library is part of the Ministry of Justice "Find MOJ Data" service.

-It publishes object metadata to a data catalogue, so that the metadata can be made discoverable by consumers.

-Broadly speaking, a catalogue stores a _metadata graph_, consisting of _data assets_.
-Data assets could be **tables**, **schemas** or **databases**.
+It pushes metadata to (and retrieves metadata from) a Datahub catalogue.

 ## How to install